PhD Program

 To demonstrate their comprehensive knowledge, students will prepare three sets of annotated bibliographies that engage with broad theoretical topics, an ethnographic area, or other topics appropriate for their subdiscipline.
 The reading lists will be developed by the student in consultation with their PhD committee, and each set will contain 30 sources with no more than 15 pages of annotations.

 Under the supervision of their committee and based on their readings and annotations, students will proceed to write, within one month, two bibliographic essays of up to 25 pages each that identify the major contributions to two of the theoretical topics or ethnographic areas that they have studied.
 These written essays will be similar to those in the Annual Review of Anthropology in delineating current developments and main themes of research (including not only a critical analysis of existing literature, but also a discussion of emerging directions, gaps and opportunities).
-The student’s supervisory committee approves the bibliographic essays as completed to a competent standard.
+The student and the committee should agree on the target submission date.
+Conditional upon timely submission, the committee will aim to determine within 10 business days whether each essay is a ‘pass’ or ‘fail’.”
 Once approved by the supervisory committee, the written essays are not subject to further examination.
-The student’s PhD committee should meet with the student to provide feedback on the essays in the period between their completion and their defence of their research proposal.

 In consultation with their supervisory committee, students will prepare a research proposal of no more than 25 pages.
 The research proposal will summarize work on this topic, the significance of the proposed research, and will clearly describe how the work will be carried out.
 Once all the recommended revisions to the proposal have been completed, the student’s supervisory committee will recommend that the student proceed to a defence of their research proposal.